 - Coolant line shutoff valve; - Coolant heater system.

 The compartment door can be locked/unlocked using the exterior compartment key.
-The light in the compartment turns ON automatically when the door is opened.
+The light in the compartment turns ON automatically and also a dashboard telltale light will illuminate when the door is opened.

 CONDENSER COMPARTMENT (A/C)